 My two favorite stretches for progressing into the Cossack square are the: (1) banded hamstring stretch and (2) frog stretch.

 You should be able to bring your leg straight up without bending your knee so that it’s at a 90-degree angle to the floor.

 You should be able to bring your hips below the top of your knee in this stretch.

 Progression #2: Perform Holding Onto Something For Balance

-The assisted Cossack squat is performed just like a regular Cossack squat but you’re doing it holding onto a wall or object throughout the movement.
+The assisted Cossack squat is performed just like a regular Cossack squat, but you’re holding onto a wall or object throughout the movement.

 You can use the wall or object to assist with balance if you find it hard to stabilize your body position as you squat down.

 In addition, some people might not have the required strength at the bottom end range of motion to stand up, so using a wall or object can also assist with any lack of strength.